 Customers, meanwhile, simply get to shop for the product they want and pay — without cash and without hassle.

 POSaBIT gives dispensaries and their customers access to all of the dispensary payment solutions that would previously have been either unthinkable or too risky.
-PIN debit payments become not just possible but easy and risk-free for budtenders and customers.
+Cashless payments become not just possible but easy and risk-free for budtenders and customers.

 With a partner like POSaBIT, dispensaries can finally function just like any other business.
 That may be all dispensary owners ever really wanted, but the benefits of working POSaBIT don’t end there.
-POSaBIT point of sale systems also offers budtenders tips on maximizing revenue while allowing each individual dispensary to set up a tip system that works for them.
+POSaBIT Point of Sale also offers budtenders tips on maximizing revenue while allowing each individual dispensary to set up a tip system that works for them.

 There’s no getting around the fact that dispensaries still have to go about their banking solutions a little differently than other businesses.

 Even consumers who are excited to visit a dispensary for the first time in 2022 know this.
-There are, in fact, entire consumer guides on what payment options to expect from local dispensaries, and many warn prospective customers to bring plenty of cash or get ready for cumbersome cashless ATM payments.
+There are, in fact, entire consumer guides on what payment options to expect from local dispensaries.

 You may get by if you designate your business as cash-only, but you’ll face serious security risks, and your dispensary will never be able to reach its full potential.